 - demonstrate knowledge, sensitivity and skill in working with diverse populations

 - engage in a critical analysis of the concept of human service in the socio-cultural contexts

-Where a degree in HDEV can take you
+Where an HDEV education can take you

 Our graduates are employed in diverse and inclusive settings including social services, schools, child-care organizations, the criminal justice system, healthcare agencies, mental health programs and community-development organizations.
 Many of our undergraduates continue to graduate school in fields such as social work, higher education administration, school and community counseling, education, criminal justice and law.